jaisonsantos/state-tax-wizard-44/docs/environment.md

 5. On failure, inspect the non-zero exit message in the terminal and review API container logs (`make logs-api`).

+## Runbook: make analytics-smoke

+Validates the analytics overview endpoint and Prometheus counter snapshots.

+1. Ensure the stack is running (`make up`) and seeded (`make migrate && make seed`).
+2. Execute `make analytics-smoke`.
+3. The target will:
+   - Log in with the smoke credentials and call `/v1/analytics/overview`.
+   - Assert KPI cards are returned with at least one metric.
+   - Validate the recent decisions feed supplies cursor metadata.
+   - Confirm Prometheus counters are included in the response payload.
+4. Inspect the console output for the counter snapshot and activity feed length.

 ## CI usage

 GitHub Actions workflows under `.github/workflows` provide parity with these